 Due to these capacity constraints in the Future Base model, particularly on Forest Road west of the Princes Highway, the traffic model was found to behave in a highly sensitive manner - with any incremental (albeit relatively small) increases in traffic flows resulting from the Cooks Cove development are resulting in significant increases in delays.
 This unfortunately does not allow for an 'apples for apples' comparison to understand the relative impact of the project.
-As shown in Figure 35 the Cooks Cove proposal contributes only an additional 3%-5% in traffic movements on Forest Road and the Princes Highway when compared to the general background growth forecast under the STFM.
+As shown in Figure 38 the Cooks Cove proposal contributes only an additional 3%-5% in traffic movements on Forest Road and the Princes Highway when compared to the general background growth forecast under the STFM.
+The greatest relative increases are along Marsh Street in the immediate vicinity of the site.

-Figure 35 Relative change in traffic growth
+Figure 38 Relative change in traffic growth